Subscribe to Breaking News emails

 Muhammad Ali signs autographs during a visit to the London Free School children's play group in Notting Hill, London, May 15, 1966.
 Ali was in London for his upcoming title defense against British champion Henry Cooper.

-World heavyweight champion Ali sits in his room on his arrival in Houston, Feb.
-20, 1967.
-The champ was silent on his thoughts about his draft status referring all questions to his New York attorney.
-The Houston Selective Service appeals board refused his appeal for a deferment.
-He was trying for a deferment on grounds that he is a Muslim minister.
+World heavyweight champion Ali sits in his room in Houston in February 1967.
+The champ was silent on his efforts to seek a draft deferment on grounds that he is a Muslim minister.
+The Houston Selective Service appeals board refused his appeal.

 Zora Folley moves in on Ali in first round of their heavyweight title fight in New York's Madison Square Garden on March 22, 1967.

-Heavyweight boxing champion Ali walks through the streets with members of the Black Panther Party, New York, New York, Sept.
-1970.
-Ali was sentenced to five years in prison and his championship title revoked after he was convicted of draft evasion upon his refusal to serve with the American army in Vietnam upon grounds of conscientious objection.
+Ali walks with members of the Black Panthers through New York in September 1970.
+Ali was sentenced to five years in prison and his championship title was revoked after he was convicted of draft evasion for refusing to serve with the American army in Vietnam upon grounds of conscientious objection.
 The decision was overturned in 1971 but Ali became a figurehead of resistance and a hero of the people.

-Former heavyweight champion Ali appears outside new champ Joe Frazier's gym in Philadelphia, Jan.
-28, 1971.
+Ali outside Joe Frazier's gym in Philadelphia in January 1971.

-Ali, former world heavyweight boxing champion, toys with the finely combed hair of television sports commentators Howard Cosell before the start of the Olympic boxing trials, Aug.
+Ali toys with the hair of television sports commentator Howard Cosell before the start of the Olympic boxing trials on Aug.
 7, 1972, in West Point, N.Y.

 Ali throws a punch at Joe Frazier during their bout at Madison Square Garden in New York, Jan.
 28, 1974.